marcinlesek/docker-spa-setup/README.md

 * `image:` - here we're specifying that we want to use an image with predefined `node.js` in `carbon` (`8.x`) version.
 Based on this image, Docker will build a container for our application (`client`),
 * `volumes:` - this allows us to mount some data volume (we don't need to copy, because we mount data from our host to container) as `HOST:CONTAINER` path.
 So we're mounting `..` from the host (project root directory) to `/opt/app` in our container.
 We also add `:cached` to improve Mac's performance.
 More details about it [here](https://docs.docker.com/docker-for-mac/osxfs-caching/#cached).
-* `ports:` - here we assign port from our host to port in our container (`HOST:CONTAINER`), so we could access our container from outside e.g. `5000:5000` maps port `5000` from host to port `5000` in the container.
+* `ports:` - here we assign port from our host to port in our container (`HOST:CONTAINER`), so we could access our container from outside e.g. `3000:6000` maps port `3000` from host to port `6000` in the container.
 We could also parametrize these values so we're getting them from env variables,
 * `working_dir:` - specifies root app directory, where `docker-compose` will be working,
 * `command:` - command which will run our container.
-We're passing to shell our commands (via `/bin/sh -c`), which firstly installs dependencies with frozen lockfile (don't generate new `yarn.lockfile` and download the same versions) and forces production flag to false (be sure, that `devDependencies` also will be installed).
+We're passing to shell our commands (via `/bin/sh -c`), which firstly installs dependencies with frozen lockfile (don't generate new `yarn.lock` file and download the same versions) and forces production flag to false (be sure, that `devDependencies` also will be installed).

 ### <a name="default-env-vars"></a>Default environment variables